simov/purest/README.md

         // Example: given the path and domain set above, this will match
         // https://graph.facebook.com/api/v3/documents.json
         "documents": {
-          // meta data about this endpoint
+          // OPTIONAL: meta data about this endpoint "__endpoint": {
-          "__endpoint": {
             // OPTIONAL: specify auth scheme to use for this endpoint only
             // (overrides the one specified for the path and for the domain)